 Recognizing this concept opens an absolute wealth of new information and applications, as well as continually proving itself over and over again.
+This Scientific Principle applies not only to the grand scale of the Universe itself, but equally to the Subatomic Quantum world as well.
+The explinations of so many observable phenomenon truly have their foundations in the principle of C+ regardless of their scale.
 Such applications include Dark Matter, Black Holes, Quantum Entanglement and Gravity, to mention a few.

 The genuine foundations of scientific principal are much like overlapping building blocks.
 Newtonian Mechanics for example, eloquently explained the motions of the planets.
 Yet, the orbit of Mercury was the exception, as it was off by a small unexplainable amount.
 Years later, Relativity wonderfully accounted for the difference.
 Newtonian theory worked beautifully until things became extreme.
 The next overlapping building block, Relativity, fit neatly and perfectly into place.

 Once again things have now become extreme, the next overlapping building block is needed to continue beyond Relativity.

 One of the truly remarkable features of Mother Nature is the very rare and extraordinary formulas and concepts that wonderfully transcend an almost infinite number of applications.